 According to the ‘Australian Dictionary of Biography‘, “[As a boy, Frank] was cared for on a family farm [in Witheridge, Devon] until his mother Caroline, née Gamble, married John Lank, a stableman.
 The family travelled through the Midlands and to London in search of work… Between times, Caroline, a school-teacher, supported the family; it was an unsettled and often a meagre existence.
 Frank’s formal education was a few years at Board school… Aged 11, Frank stowed away on a full-rigged passenger vessel bound for Australia.
 He jumped ship in Sydney and signed on as ‘bosun’s boy’ in a ship working the Pacific islands trade.
 For ten years he knew the brutality of seafaring life, and joined the Seamen’s Union in 1883.
 He sailed to Asia and through the Pacific; what he saw of the coolie and Kanaka trades left him with a hatred of slave labour, a strong belief in White Australia, and a romantic interest in island life.
 He read widely, kept a common-place-book, and wrote sketches and verse.
 Signing off, Anstey carried his swag in search of casual work.
 While driving a hearse in Sale, Victoria, he met Katherine Mary Bell McColl, daughter of a policeman.“

-Frank married Katherine McColl in 1887 and they had two sons, Ward Eugene Anstey (b 1890, married Lena Amelia Saunders in 1913, died in June 1953 at ‘Royal Melbourne Hospital’, buried at Melbourne General Cemetery) and Daron Anstey (b 1891 Sale, Victoria, married Ida Elizabeth Wood in 1916, died in 1979 in Brunswick, Melbourne, Victoria as a result of a “pedestrian fatality” according to the inquest).
+Frank married Katherine McColl in 1887 and they had two sons, Ward Eugene Anstey (b 1890, married Lena Amelia Saunders in 1913 having a single son Eric Francis Edward Anstey (b 1916), died in June 1953 at ‘Royal Melbourne Hospital’, buried at Melbourne General Cemetery) and Daron Anstey (b 1891 Sale, Victoria – an Anstey Hero).
+In c1910 the family were living in Brunswick.

 The ‘Australian Dictionary of Biography‘ continues: “The Ansteys moved to Melbourne where Frank became a cleaner at the Working Men’s College.
 He interested himself in the Knights of Labor, in David Andrade’s Anarchists’ Club, and in the Social Democratic Federation which supported the Trades Hall Council in 1891 in forming a Progressive Political League.
 He soon became a leading speaker and writer for the Labor cause.
 With fellow S.D.F. member Tom Tunnecliffe, in 1898 he founded the Victorian Labour Federation, a Rochdale-type co-operative, which prospered briefly.
 Its rules barred members of parliament as office-bearers; both Tunnecliffe and Anstey entered the Legislative Assembly within five years.
 Anstey helped found the Tramway Employees’ Association and was its president for many years.
 He served as member for East Bourke Boroughs (1902-04) and Brunswick (1904-10) … Suffering from a debilitating sickness which dogged him throughout life, he took a health trip to England in 1907; his expenses were met from a fund raised by his friends… In 1910 Anstey became member of the House of Representatives for Bourke … In 1915, he published The Kingdom of Shylock, the circulation of which was suppressed … In March 1918 Anstey sailed on his second trip to England, via the United States of America… While he was in England, W. A. Watt, the acting prime minister, appointed him a member of an imperial press mission, in which capacity he visited the Western Front and met allied war leaders and publicists… [In 1931] he announced that the 1931 election would be his last.
 For the first time, he just scraped home.
 He served three last dispirited years and ‘selected obscurity and left the limelight and dollars to wiser and more saintly men’.“